 Carnot cycle pressure-volume diagram for an ideal working fluid.

 The Carnot cycle is the most efficient cycle of operations for a reversible heat engine.
-Published in 1824 by Sadi Carnot, it consists of four operations on the working substance in the engine (refer to diagram):
+Published in 1824 by Sadi Carnot, it consists of four operations – two isothermal (same-temperature) and two adiabatic – on the working substance in the engine (refer to diagram):

 1. (a → b) Isothermal expansion at thermodynamic temperature T1 with heat q1 taken in.
 Heat energy is absorbed from a high-temperature source at constant temperature.
 The volume increases while the pressure drops somewhat.